 Let’s get WinZip deployed to your computers.
 After you silently install WinZip, you’ll then define the settings you want on all devices in your network.
 Below is a video that will walk you through all the steps.

-In PDQ Deploy, create a new package and for the install field add your extracted MSI file for WinZip.
+and for the install field add your extracted MSI file for WinZip.
 You’ll need the following parameters to silently install WinZip.
 Without parameters your deployment could time out and fail.

 INSTALLCD="/noqp /noc4u /noip /nopredefinedjobs /autoinstall"

 Before you exit out, make sure you have “Include Entire Directory” checked so that you have all the needed files for installation.
 You’re ready to deploy.

 , the video will also show you where to find and how to add these “Paks” you’ll need to help quickly manage hundreds of applications.